JanmejayShrotriya/JPDB_example/README.md

-Required Sections:
+Project- dataentry through JPDB

-dataentry through JPDB
+Description-This is used to get data from user and store it at JPDB and perform manuplation,retrival,insertion of data Benefits of using JsonPowerDB- no need to set column datatype,less code,easy to understand,High Performance, Light Weight, Ajax Enabled, Serverless, Simple to Use, Real-time Database.
-This is used to get data from user and store it at JPDB and perform manuplation,retrival,insertion of data no need to set column datatype,less code,easy to understand Additional you can have: i was surprised when i create database in JPDB simple manner rather then mysql
+Additional you can have: i was surprised when i create database in JPDB simple manner rather then mysql

 Table of contents- name,gmail,phonenumber